Gift & Estate Valuation Services for Families, Fiduciaries, and Counsel

 How long does a gift or estate valuation engagement typically take?

-Timeline depends on the complexity of the interest, completeness of the record package, and whether the engagement is pre-filing, part of estate administration, or connected to an examination or dispute.
+Timeline depends on the complexity of the interest, completeness of the record package, and whether the engagement is pre-filing, part of estate administration, tax-authority review, or another dispute context.
 The firm confirms scope and timeline before work begins.

 Does the firm accept engagements from families, fiduciaries, and counsel?

 Yes.
-The firm works with families, fiduciaries, and counsel at all stages, including pre-filing gift and estate tax valuations, estate administration, IRS examination support, dispute evaluation, and settlement negotiations.
+The firm works with families, fiduciaries, and counsel at multiple stages, including pre-filing gift and estate tax valuations, estate administration, tax-authority review, dispute evaluation, and settlement negotiations.

 Discuss a Gift or Estate Valuation Matter